Overview

 Living abroaddoes not come without its challenges, especially when it is time to move to another country.
 One of the things that many expatriates in Shenzhen, China, typically need when moving is a police clearance certificate.
 In most cases, this certificate is required to work or live in another country.

-Shenzhen police clearance certificate is an official document issued by Shenzhen Exit-Entry Administration Bureau.
+Shenzhen Non-Criminal Record is an official document issued by Shenzhen Exit-Entry Administration Bureau.
 It confirms that an individual has no criminal record or that the person has not committed any crime that would make them ineligible for a job.
-In some cases, this certificate is needed when applying for a visa or immigration status.
-In countries like the United States, Canada, and Australia, a police clearance certificate is required for employment, volunteer work, and certain licenses.
+A notarial certificate of no criminal record is required when applying for a visa or immigration.
+The applicant needs to submit the Police Clearance Certificateto the notary public for the notarial certificate of no criminal record.

 If an expatriate resident in Shenzhen needs a police clearance certificate, they need to go to the Shenzhen Exit-Entry Administration Bureau and apply for one.
 The Shenzhen Exit-Entry Administration Bureau will then conduct a background check on the expat to determine if they have any criminal records.
 The process can take five to seven working days, but it is typically a straightforward process.